What are ACH Payments?

 Guide

-What Is ACH Payments?
+What Are ACH Payments?

-AHC (Automated Clearing House) payments are electronic transfers between bank accounts, commonly used in the United States for routine transactions.
+ACH (Automated Clearing House) payments are electronic transfers between bank accounts, commonly used in the United States for routine transactions.
 They allow for the seamless transfer of money directly from one bank account to another without the need for physical checks, credit cards, or cash.
 ACH payments are often used for recurring payments like bills, salaries, and subscriptions, offering a convenient and efficient way to manage regular financial transactions.

 Contents